infracost/actions/setup/README.md

 # Infracost Setup Action

 This GitHub Action downloads and installs the [Infracost CLI](https://github.com/infracost/infracost) in your GitHub Actions workflow.
-Subsequent steps in the same job can run the CLI in the same way it is run on the command line.
+Subsequent steps in the same job can run the CLI in the same way it is run on the command line using the [GitHub Actions `run` syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).

 ## Inputs